 Information correct at March 2017.
 More information can be found on the UK Government website.

 Kit lists are included partly just to satisfy curiosity and partly because I get asked about them by visitors to the site.
 They are not intended to be prescriptive and inclusion is not necessarily an endorsement of the product or company.
-It is in the nature of these lists that information goes out of date quite quickly as products change so I have put dates on all my kit lists.
-The inclusion of specific brand and product information becomes less important over time than the generic items.
+It is in the nature of these lists that information goes out of date quite quickly as products change so I have included dates on all my kit lists.

 If I review gear I will have used and tested it for a reasonable period of time and will state any relationship with the company.

-When I am out walking I use all sorts of accommodation, including campsites, YHA and independent hostels, bunkhouses, camping barns, B&Bs and the occasional hotel.
-There are downloadable data sheets on some of my long distance trip reports so you can see where I stayed.
+When I am out walking I use all sorts of accommodation such as campsites, YHA and independent hostels, bunkhouses, camping barns, B&Bs and the occasional hotel.
+There are downloadable data sheets on some of my trail trip reports so you can see where I stayed.
 Obviously places don’t stay the same, so any comments can only be accurate at the time of posting.

 The content featured on this blog is copyright, but I am approachable.
 If you would like to get in touch about using any of it, please use the contact form.

-Some of my Northumberland day routes come from a books by Edward Baker which no longer seems to be in print called ‘Walks in the Secret Kingdom’.
-As far as I am aware these knowledgable walks are no longer available, although Baker’s book ‘Walking in the Cheviots’ is still in print.
+Some of my Northumberland day routes come from a book by Edward Baker, which no longer seems to be in print, called ‘Walks in the Secret Kingdom’.
+As far as I am aware these walks are no longer available elsewhere although Baker’s book ‘Walking in the Cheviots’ is still in print.

 Most of the maps which appear on my blog are by Ordnance Survey or Google Maps.
 Route images are from the LDWA, Walk Highlands, Viewranger and The National Trust.
-I try to acknowledge the source/s in the captions or the text, which I hope is acceptable.
+I try to acknowledge the source/s in the captions or the text, which I hope is acceptable to them.

-If you have enjoyed this site, I would be grateful if you could consider becoming a supporter and mentioning Rucksack Rose to your friends.
+If you have enjoyed this site, I would be grateful if you could consider becoming a supporter and mentioning Rucksack Rose to a friend.

 All information can only be correct at the time of posting.
 I am a hiker not a lawyer so may revise this information in the event of any queries arising.
 Remember that outdoor activities such as walking, cycling and climbing can involve risk.

-Now all that stuff is out of the way, thanks for visiting and I hope you will consider subscribing to read more and supporting me.
+Now all that stuff is out of the way, thanks for visiting and I hope you will consider subscribing to read more, and supporting me if you can.